Auto Trader alternatives – the ultimate guide

 Admin fees and payments

 We charge you, the car seller, absolutely nothing.
-You’ll receive payment in your nominated bank account once the dealer has collected your car.
-Yes way!
+You’ll receive payment in your nominated bank account when the dealer collects your car.

 Is it time to sell your car?